preewo/CartoonChannel/README.md

 # Update v1.2

-For testing purposes use the Dockerfile :
+For testing purposes use the Dockerfile : \
+`docker pull tiangolo/nginx-rtmp` \
 `docker run -p 80:80 -p 1935:1935 -v nginx.conf tiangolo/nginx-rtmp`

 When clicking on the `Start Streaming!` button in the Schedules list, It will send all the video links from the Schedule list and run it with `ffmpeg`.